Why You Should Make Santa Cruz Tenerife Your Next Destination (2024)

 As a now seasoned traveler, I wasn’t sure my favorite teen vacation spot would still hit the mark.

-But after moving to Santa Cruz for a year to be near family, it was even better than I remembered.
+After returning to Santa Cruz to be near family, it was even better than I remembered.

 Most tourists stay in southern Tenerife, not realizing that they’re missing the best beaches, food, and architecture on the island.